top of page

 • Complete beginners who have never tried plant-based eating

-• People who have tried going plant-based before but have started and stopped a few times
+• People who have tried going plant-based before but keep starting and stopping

-• Vegetarians or vegans who rely heavily on starches, packaged products, and processed vegan substitutes
+• Vegetarians or vegans who heavily rely on packaged products, vegan junk food, and meat substitutes, and want to start eating more whole plant foods

 • People who are already plant-based but not seeing the health improvements they expected, or even feeling worse